-The Development Includes A Luxurious 5-Star Resort, Cultural Center, 120,000 Square Foot Retail Center, And More!
+The Development at Horseshoe Bend Includes A Luxurious 5-Star Resort, Cultural Center, 120,000 Square Foot Retail Center, And More!

 On Thursday, business owners, investors, and marketeers convened at the Twin Arrows Casino outside of Flagstaff, Arizona for the 6th Annual Navajo Nation Economic Summit